ComfyUI Extension: ComfyUI-VibeVoice

 git clone https://github.com/wildminder/ComfyUI-VibeVoice.git

 2. Install Dependencies: Open a terminal or command prompt, navigate into the cloned directory, and install the required Python packages.
-For quantization support, ensure you install bitsandbytes.
+For quantization support, you must install bitsandbytes.

 cd ComfyUI-VibeVoice